'Don't waste a minute': Chinese firm readies mass vaccine production | Malay Mail

 While the drug has a long way to go before it is approved, the company must show that it can produce it on a large scale and submit batches to be controlled by the authorities.

-The World Health Organisation has warned that developing a vaccine could take 12 to 18 months, and Sinovac does not know when its half-millilitre injection will be ready for the market.
+The World Health Organization has warned that developing a vaccine could take 12 to 18 months, and Sinovac does not know when its half-millilitre injection will be ready for the market.

 “It's the question everyone is asking themselves,” Sinovac director of brand management Liu Peicheng told AFP.